Cascade of polarized Compton scattering and Breit-Wheeler pair production: Polarization transfer in the cascaded processes from MC simulations

 The analytical polarization transfer discussed in Sec. \ref{theory} can be retrieved by the statistical polarization from realistic MC simulations in both c.m. frame and laboratory frame.
-For polarized $\gamma_0$ with $\xi^{(0)}_2=1$ and $\xi^{(0)}_2=\xi^{(0)}_3=0.71$, polarization curves of $P_e$ and $P_\gamma$ versus $\cos{\theta}$ present the similar behavior to the analytical ones shown in Figs. \ref{fig:cp} and \ref{fig:clp}, except for the different amplitudes due to the effects of broaden and diffused energy spectra of scattered particles in multiple ICS; see Figs. \ref{fig:pol-curve}(a) and (c).
+For polarized $\gamma_0$ with $\xi^{(0)}_2=1$ and $\xi^{(0)}_2=\xi^{(0)}_3=0.71$, polarization curves of $P_e$ and $P_\gamma$ versus $\cos{\theta}$ present the similar behavior to the analytical ones shown in Figs. \ref{fig:cp} and \ref{fig:clp}, except for the different amplitudes due to the modification of polarization variations from the high-order series of multiple ICS (see Fig. \ref{fig:multi-ncs}(b) in Appendix \ref{appC}); see Figs. \ref{fig:pol-curve}(a) and (c).
 In terms of laboratory energy $\varepsilon_e$, the scattered electrons are polarized at maximum in the energy region of deep ICS, namely, the energy of seed electrons are broaden downward to the left saddle of the spectrum shown in Fig. \ref{fig:spectrum}(b), after that $P_e$ decays linearly to zero at the elastic scattering limit where there is no energy transfer; see Fig. \ref{fig:pol-curve}(b) and (d).
 In comparison, the scattered photons in ICS have the stair-type polarization curves versus energy $\varepsilon_\gamma$, and the polarization of background photons can be more easily transferred to scattered photons even at elastic scattering limit.
 In terms of polarized $\gamma_0$ with $\xi^{(0)}_3=1$, the polarization transfer still occurs between incident and scattered photons through non-zero single $\xi_3$-associated term in $G_3^\gamma$, leading to the production of photons with linear polarization, while the polarization transfer to scattered electrons is prohibited due to the vanish of helicity transfer; see Fig. \ref{fig:pol-curve}(e) and (f).